circlefin/stablecoin-evm/doc/tokendesign.md

 ## Pausing
 The entire contract can be paused in case a serious bug is found or there is a serious key compromise.
 All transfers, minting, and burning will be prevented while the contract is paused.
+Other functionality, such as modifying the blacklist, adding/removing minters, changing roles, and upgrading will remain operational as those methods may be required to fix or mitigate the issue that caused CENTRE to pause the contract.

 ### Pause
 CENTRE will pause the contract via the `pause` method.
 This method will set the paused flag to true.